bjuppa/com-plain-date/README.md

 whitespace to underscore.
 The result can be checked with [`isTimezone`](https://deno.land/x/complaindate/mod.ts?s=isTimezone).

-If you'd rather throw `RangeError` on failure, use [`parseTimezone`](https://deno.land/x/complaindate/mod.ts?s=parseTimezone) directly to both sanitize and validate the result.
+If you'd rather throw `RangeError` on failure, or want to extract a timezone name that is part of a longer string, use [`parseTimezone`](https://deno.land/x/complaindate/mod.ts?s=parseTimezone) directly to both sanitize and validate the result.